-Figure 6 - Hydrophone enclosure ELECTRICAL DESIGN The electrical system acts as a secondary treatment unit of the control system (main computer), processing data from the sensors and managing the communication for all the devices that can't be directly controlled by the main computer.
+The electrical system acts as a secondary treatment unit of the control system (main computer), processing data from the sensors and managing the communication for all the devices that can't be directly controlled by the main computer.
 The electrical system has to be robust so it can resist the harsh conditions of a marine environment.
 As main design requirement, the electrical system must be easy to maintain and modify.
 Having such requirements brought Team S.O.N.I.A. to a backplane system, which enables direct access to electronics and easy PC replacement.
-SYSTEM OVERVIEW In order to accomplish its tasks, the submarine must be equipped with a variety of sensors.
-The position is monitored by a DVL, a depth sensor and an INS.
+System Overview In order to accomplish its tasks, the submarine must be equipped with a variety of sensors.
+The position is monitored by a DVL, a depth sensor and an IMU.
 The obstacles are then detected with the cameras, the sonar and the passive sonar system.
 Following the acquisition of all the data, it moves toward its goals with its six thrusters.
 Finally, the pneumatic system allows many actions to take place like grabbing objects and launching torpedoes.
 Since the wide variety of devices aboard, the submarine requires different voltage and power.
 The power management system spreads the electrical demand across different power channels.
 Every system is located inside the main hull.
 The commands are given by the computer, but in case of any emergency, the diver can easily kill the submarine with the kill switch.
 A mission switch is also installed, enabling an easy activation of the autonomous mode.
 PASSIVE SONAR SYSTEM One of the major tasks an AUV would be asked to do is to retrieve an acoustic beacon, like a flight recorder.
 For the competition, one of the main course challenge is locating such beacon, emitting a specified frequency every two seconds.
 Beacon's localisation is made by a custom passive sonar system, made of an array of four hydrophones.
 The distance between each hydrophone is half a wavelength of the highest frequency the submarine would have to find.
-This year, the hydrophones are placed at the back of the AUV, protected by the frame.
+This year, the hydrophones are placed at the back of the AUV, protected by the frame to reduce any interfering sounds like the motors vibrations.
 The signals from the beacon are passed through a two stage amplification system, separated by a 10th order low-pass filter.
 Those amplification stages have a 190 gain and 100 gain respectively.
 After those analog processing, the signal is digitized to be treated through a Digital Signal Processor (DSP).
 Since the hydrophones are constantly listening, a Fast Fourier Transform (FFT) determines when the beacon emitted its frequency, by looking at the frequency's magnitude.
 Further treatments are made on each hydrophone signal in order to have reliable, almost noise-free data.
 The signals are compared to a reference in order to retrieve the heading and the elevation of the beacon.
-DOCK BOX To improve efficiency during pool testing sessions and facilitate interactions with the vehicle, a waterproof, compact and portable server was designed.
+Dоск Bох To improve efficiency during pool testing sessions and facilitate interactions with the vehicle, a waterproof, compact and portable server was designed.
 It connects the AUV tether into its integrated network switch, and broadcasts the signal over WiFi with the integrated wireless router.
-This setup allows all team members to have direct network access to the AUV.
-The main objective of this portable server is to host all the source code, which will allow the team to commit and perform changes without the need of an internet connection.
-An integrated computer with its own screen can be powered up in order to control the onboard server, which offers external Solid State Drive (SSD) interfaces to directly plug in the AUV drives for analysis.
-The keyboard and the screen can also be plugged into the AUV's main computer to allow for quick and improvised debugging sessions when there is no communication with the vehicle.
+This setup allows all team members to have direct network access from everywhere.
+With this, the team can make tests everywhere.
+Nowadays, hards drives have more capacity.
+This allows the team to save more videos on our computers.
+That is the reason we no longer use the duck box as a storage unit.